udeugene/algo-theory/README.md

 # algo-theory
-Notes about algorithms and data structers
+Notes about algorithms and data structures